Post-Training LLMs as Better Decision-Making Agents: A Regret-Minimization Approach: Acknowledgement

 \section{Acknowledgement}

 The authors would like to thank Jisu Jang for the feedback on the Figures.
 C.P. acknowledges the support from the Amazon AI PhD Fellowship and Korea Foundation for Advanced Studies Scholarship.
-Z.C. and K.Z. acknowledge the support from Army Research Office (ARO) grant W911NF-24-1-0085, NSF CAREER Award 2443704, and an Open Philanthropy AI Safety Research Award.
+A.O. acknowledges this work was supported by the Department of the Navy, Office of Naval Research, under grant 036388-00002.
+Z.C. and K.Z. acknowledge the support from the Army Research Office (ARO) grant W911NF-24-1-0085, the NSF CAREER Award 2443704, a Coefficient Giving AI Safety Research Award, and the University of Maryland supercomputing resources (\href{http://hpcc.umd.edu}{http://hpcc.umd.edu}) made available for conducting the research reported in this paper.
+K.Z. additionally acknowledges the support from the AFOSR YIP Award FA9550-25-1-0258, a Cisco Faculty Research Award, and a JP Morgan Faculty Research Award.

 \ifthenelse{\boolean{iclr}} {

 }{}